rwxrob/zet/20220102234518/README.md

 stopping the stream whenever I am away for more than 30 minutes, period.
-I will still be streaming relatively boring stuff, like just a screen full of coding with music in the background, but there won't be any more "away" streams (even though I will still send the notification.
+I will still be streaming relatively boring stuff, like just a screen full of coding with music in the background, but there won't be any more "away" streams (even though I will still send the notification).

 Eventually, I'll give the fishies their own channel and download all the music from my favorite playlists and create a shoutcast radio station